-If a student retakes a course, the lower course grade is changed to a grade of "R" (Retake).
-The higher grade is used to calculate the grade point average.
-All courses attempted will be shown on the permanent record, but the final cumulative grade point average reflects only the highest grade.
+If a student retakes a course, the most recent grade is retained and the previous course grade is changed to a grade of "R".
+The most recent grade is used to calculate the grade point average.
+All courses attempted will be shown on the permanent record, but the final cumulative grade point average reflects only the most recent grade.